What is OCD?

 Common OCD Subtypes

-Although all forms of OCD have symptoms in common, the way these symptoms present themselves in daily life can differ from person to person.
+Although all forms of OCD share common features, OCD symptoms themselves can vary widely from person to person.
 OCD often fixates on specific themes, or subtypes, like contamination, harm, checking, or perfectionism.
-People with OCD can experience more than one subtype, and their subtypes can change over time.
+People with OCD can experience more than one subtype at once, and these subtypes often change over time.

-OCD subtypes can allow people to find community with others who share similar experiences, and they can help therapists design treatment plans, but they don't tell the whole story.
-Everyone's OCD experience is unique—if you can't find your subtype, that doesn't mean you don't have OCD.Source
+OCD subtypes can help people to find community with others who share similar experiences, and they can assist therapists in designing targeted treatment plans, but they don't tell the whole story.
+If you can't find your subtype, that doesn't mean you don't have OCD—everyone's experience is unique, and many people's OCD symptoms don't fit neatly into any specific theme.Source

 Select a category to learn more about it